peterddrummond/xspde_matlab/doc/source/xgraph.rst

 The code is intended to cascade down from higher to lower dimension, generating different types of user-defined graphs.
 Each type of graph is generated once for each specified graphics function.
 The graphics axes that are used for plotting, and the points plotted, are defined using the optional axes input parameters, where :attr:`axes` indicates the axes preferences for n-th graph or set of generated graphical data.

 If there are no :attr:`axes` inputs, or the inputs are zero - for example, ``in.axes{1} = {0,0,0}``, then only the lowest dimensions are plotted, up to 3.
 If the axes inputs project out a single point in a given dimension, - for example, ``axes{1}={0,31,-1,0}``, these axes are suppressed in the plots.
 This reduces the effective dimension of the data - in this case to two dimensions.

+Axis labels can be of three types.
+There are automatic labels generated of form ``t,x,y,z`` for up to four space-time dimensions, then labeled axes with indices with more than four dimensions.
+Thirdly, user defined axis labels are also possible, as well as user defined labels for graphs and for individual quantities plotted.

+Inside Matlab, all graphs can be re-edited.

 Examples: